zeitspace/ux-writing-session/README.md

 ## Frequently asked questions

 #### What is UX writing?
 What is it not?
-UX writing is writing for interfaces of products or services.
+UX writing is writing for interfaces of products or services — this is an important part of UX design.
 UX writing may involve:
 * button text
 * error messages
 * dialog text